profh/NFL_Polls_soln/README.md

 Completing the Assignment
 ---
-The assignment must be completed and posted on your private repository (same place you retrieved this code from) no later than 11:59pm EDT on April 22, 2020.
+The assignment must be completed and posted on your private repository (same place you retrieved this code from) no later than 11:59pm EDT on April 21, 2020.
 The code must be on the master branch (no other branches will be graded) and the base level of the repository should be the base level of the application.
 At the due time, all student repositories will be locked and you will have no further access.
 Do not attempt to zip your code and email it to Prof. H or the TAs after the deadline; Gmail will filter this out anyways thinking the code could be malware.

 Partial credit is available, of course, and you will get credit for as many of the tests as you get to pass in the time allowed.
 We are not debugging nor giving partial credit for spelling mistakes, capitalization issues or other formatting problems, so please be careful of these types of problems.

+Finally: **If you have not done so already, be sure to electronically sign off on the Academic Integrity Pledge in the PLEDGE.md file.** Failure to do so will result in an immediate zero grade.
+(This was discussed at length in class and mentioned twice here in bold and once in italics, so we are pretty serious about this.)

 ---
 As always, should you or any of your IM Force be caught or killed, the Secretary will disavow any knowledge of your actions.
 This file will self-destruct in ten seconds.
 Good luck.